 - Leave all valuables, such as credit cards and jewelry, at home.

 - If you wear contact lenses, wear your glasses instead, if possible.
-If you don’t have glasses, please bring a case for your contacts.
+If you don’t have glasses, bring a case for your contacts.

-- A list of the medications you take at home
+- A list of the medications you take at home.

-- Medications for breathing problems (such as inhalers), medications for chest pain, or both
+- Medications for breathing problems (such as inhalers), medications for chest pain, or both.

-- A case for your glasses or contacts
+- A case for your glasses or contacts.

-- Your Health Care Proxy form, if you have completed one
+- Your Health Care Proxy form and other advance directives, if you completed them.

-- If you use a C-Pap or Bi-pap machine to sleep at night, please bring your machine with you, if possible.
-If you can’t bring your machine with you, we will give you one to use while you are in the hospital.
+- If you use a CPAP or BiPAP machine to sleep at night, bring your machine with you, if possible.
+If you can’t bring your machine with you, we’ll give you one to use while you’re in the hospital.